pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 Note that this estimate is **pessimistic**, since not all $k$ Krylov vectors are likely to be needed, and not all tensors in $\psi$ and the baths have the maximum bond dimension $d$.
 On the other hand, the estimate for $|intermediate|$ is likely to be accurate, since the bond dimension of $\chi$ is probably attained at the center qubit.

+Both **TDVP** and **DMRG** rely on the same bath construction and effective Hamiltonian machinery, so their memory requirements are expected to scale similarly with $N$ and $\chi$.

-To test the accuracy of the above memory estimations, we run the TDVP time evolution algorithm, fixing the bond dimension to a particular desired value.
+To test the accuracy of the above memory estimations, we benchmarked the **TDVP** algorithm by fixing the bond dimension to a particular desired value.
-For different combinations of the number of atoms in a register $N$ and the fixed bond dimension $chi$, we collect the maximum resident size, or RSS, which is expected to capture the maximum memory needed to run the emulation.
+For different combinations of the number of atoms in a register $N$ and the fixed bond dimension $\chi$, we collect the maximum resident size, or RSS, which is expected to capture the maximum memory needed to run the emulation.
 We plot the RSS in the following picture (left), as a function of the number of qubits and for different bond dimensions.
 Notice that, once the RSS is normalized by $\chi^2$, as suggested by our estimate above, all the points fall into the same functional dependency on the number of atoms.
-Moreover, as we plot the normalized function $m(N,\chi,k)/\chi^2$, for a reasonable estimate of the size of the Krylov subspace ($k=30$), it is clear that our upper bound on memory occupation can be reasonably trusted on a wide range of qubit number and bond dimensions.
+Moreover, as we plot the normalized function $m(N,\chi,k)/\chi^2$, for a reasonable estimate of the size of the Krylov subspace ($k=30$), it is clear that our upper bound on memory occupation can be reasonably trusted on a wide range of system sizes and bond dimensions.

 <img src="../../benchmarks/benchmark_plots/RSS_vs_N.png"  width="49.7%">
 <img src="../../benchmarks/benchmark_plots/emumps_maxRSS_map.png"  width="49.7%">

 Finally, having established an estimate for the memory consumption, it makes sense to explore what are the available regimes of qubits/bond dimension can be reached for a given hardware capability.
-Since all heavy simulations will be run on an NVIDIA A100 (on Pasqal's DGX cluster), we have 40 GB of available memory.
+Since all heavy simulations will be run on an NVIDIA A100 (on Pasqal's DGX cluster), we have $40$ GB of available memory.
 Therefore, above, we show (right image) the contour lines of the RSS estimate $m(N,\chi,k=30) < 40$ GB for particular useful values of the total memory, allowing to quickly estimate the memory footprint of an emu-mps emulation.

+Although these results are shown for **TDVP**, a similar analysis could be performed for **DMRG**, and we expect the resulting memory scaling to be comparable.

 ### An example